 Dartmoor Brewery was established in 1994 as Princetown Brewery by former Hop Back and Gibbs Mew brewer Simon Loveless.
 Brewing was increased to 60 barrels a week in 1998, supplying four pubs owned by a sister company and about 20 local pubs direct.
 A further expansion occurred in 2005 when £1 million was invested in a new building and German-built plant behind the old premises.
 The new brew-length is 30 barrels with scope to produce 60 barrels a day.

 The brewery was renamed Dartmoor Brewery in May 2008.
 In 2010 three new 14,000-litre fermenting vessels were added to further increase capacity to cope with ever-growing demand.
 It is claimed to be the highest brewery in England at 1400 feet above sea level.

-Jail Ale is now available in bottles and is available in local off licenses, including Tuckers Maltings.
+Beers are now available in bottles and are available in local pubs, off licenses and online through their website.
 The brewery is a member of SIBA.
 Brewery tours are not currently available for members of the public.